strapi/strapi/docs/3.0.0-beta.x/cli/CLI.md

   Example: `strapi install graphql` will install the plugin `strapi-plugin-graphql`

 ::: warning
-Some plugin having admin panel integration, your admin panel might have to be rebuilt.
+Some plugins have admin panel integrations, your admin panel might have to be rebuilt.
 This can take some time.
 :::

 ---